throttlebot/hotrod-base/playbook.md

 ## Runner

-    helm install --repo gitlab-runner \
+    helm install gitlab-runner \
     --set $RUNNER_REGISTRATION_TOKEN \
     --name gitlab
-    Go to Settings->CI/CD->Runners and enable for this project Click on the edit and untick the box that locs for this project only, save.
+    Go to Settings->CI/CD->Runners and enable for this project Click on the edit and untick the box that locks for this project only, save.

 ## Istio